 - Between 2000-2008, about 25% of work zone motor vehicle fatalities had involvement of large trucks, while 12% of all highway fatalities have involved large trucks.

 Webinar on Work Zone Fatality Reduction Strategies - Held on May 23, 2012

 - Introduction Presentation, by Tracy Scriba, FHWA (HTML, PDF 476KB)

 - California Presentation, by Joe Jeffrey, Road-Tech Safety Services (HTML, PDF 467KB))

 - Florida Presentation, by Stefanie Maxwell, Florida Department of Transportation (HTML, PDF 3.2MB)

 - North Carolina Presentation, by Steve Kite, North Carolina Department of Transportation (HTML, PDF 319KB)

-The following facts and statistics were obtained using data from a presentation on Injury Hazards in Road and Bridge Construction (PDF 12.4MB), Fatal Occupational Injuries at Road Construction Sites (PDF 43KB), and Census of Fatal Occupational Injuries (PDF 240KB), unless otherwise noted.
+The following facts and statistics were obtained using data from a presentation on Injury Hazards in Road and Bridge Construction (PDF 12.4MB), Fatal Occupational Injuries at Road Construction Sites (PDF 43KB), and Census of Fatal Occupational Injuries, unless otherwise noted.